Richard P. Gravely, Jr Nature Preserve

 Elevation: 738 ft.

 The 75-acre Richard Gravely Nature Preserve is a beautiful spot to spend an afternoon or an entire day.
 With outstanding views of the Smith River and a variety of forest types, some reminiscent of higher elevations, this area has a wide array of wildlife to make this a great spot for viewing.
+Two miles of wooded trail are found on the property.

 Most of this beautifully preserved area is on north facing slopes, gradually descending to the Smith River.
 While mature hardwoods and pines cover the higher areas, many of the areas closer to the river have thick stands of rhododendron and laurel that might make one think they were near Mount Rogers or at higher elevations further west in Virginia.
 During your trek along the river keep your eyes open for otter, belted kingfishers and a variety of warblers like Acadian flycatchers.
 Further upslope from the river, watch for wild turkey, deer, and the occasional box turtle.
 Smaller pools and streams on the property are sure to provide views of several species of salamanders.